 Baking soda is part of the leavening in these chewy chocolate chip cookies.
 Make sure that the baking soda is fresh.

 You may wonder what kind of chocolate chips are the best chocolate chips to include in this cookie.
 Well, the answer is… the ones that you prefer! 🙂 My family loves dark chocolate, so we generally like to use those in this cookie recipe.
 You can also use semi-sweet chocolate chip, milk chocolate chips or even a blend of two if you’d like.
+A blend of dark and milk chocolate is delicious – it’s what I use in my recipe for Salted Double Chocolate Chunk Cookies.

 Do You Need to Chill Chocolate Chip Cookie Dough for the Best Cookies?